Dale TrumboreLos Angeles, CA

 How to Go On

 Following the death of a loved one, poet Barbara Crooker asks, “How can we go on, knowing the end of the story?”
 Secular requiem How to Go On answers this question in eight movements that explore our relationship to life and loss, ranging from doubt and introspection to acceptance of our own mortality.
 Since its premiere, How to Go On has been performed by Cantori, The Esoterics, the Harvard-Radcliffe Collegium Musicum, Los Angeles Master Chorale, and The Singers – Minnesota Choral Artists.
 The piece was awarded a 2017 ASCAP Morton Gould Award.

 10,000 Hours for piano & orchestra (mvts.
 III & IV)

-10,000 Hours was premiered on January 27, 2011 by soloist Nic Gerpe and the USC Thornton Symphony, conducted by Donald Crockett.
+10,000 Hours was premiered by soloist Nic Gerpe and the USC Thornton Symphony, conducted by Donald Crockett.
 The title of 10,000 Hours comes from the theory that it takes roughly this many hours of practice to successfully master any skill.
 In this piece, the skill at hand is piano performance; each of the work’s five movements sets the piano soloist at a different point in practicing—referencing beginner piano music, etudes, and chamber music along the way—with the orchestra serving both as commenter and participant.

 Somewhere in the homestretch of writing a new composition, I become convinced—temporarily, falsely—that not only is there nothing redeemable about this awful piece, but that composing itself is meaningless, I've...